Top of page

 Presentations for this stream will focus on innovative TEL, including immersive learning and other use of technology beyond the LMS to enhance student learning.

-Visit the ECUlture Sharepoint site for details
+Visit the ECUlture 2023 Sharepoint site for additional information

 Associate Professor Andrew Harvey